-The competent authorities shall require the suspension of the redemption for dated instruments if the credit institution does not comply with the capital requirements set out in Article 75 and may require such suspension at other times based on the financial and solvency situation of credit institutions.
+The competent authorities shall require the suspension of the redemption for dated instruments if the credit institution does not comply with the capital requirements set out in Article 75 and may require the suspension of the redemption at other times based on the financial and solvency situation of credit institutions.

-The competent authority may at any time grant permission at any time for an early redemption of dated and undated instruments in the event that there is a change in the applicable tax treatment or regulatory classification of such instruments which was unforeseen at the date of issue."
+The competent authority may grant permission at any time for an early redemption of dated and undated instruments in the event that there is a change in the applicable tax treatment or regulatory classification of such instruments which was unforeseen at the date of issue."

-- 48. The permanent nature of original own funds instruments ensures that they are available to provide capital support to institutions when needed.
+- 49. The permanent nature of original own funds instruments ensures that they are available in order to provide capital support to institutions when needed.
 It is therefore necessary that there is no contractual or statutory obligation for the issuer to redeem such hybrid instruments.
-As an exception, dated instruments with an original maturity of at least 30 years whose redemption may be suspended and instruments that contain a moderate incentive to redeem may in aggregate be included up to 15% of original own funds. - 49.Paragraph 2 of Article 63(a) addresses the main conditions on permanence that a hybrid instrument must fulfil in order to be included in original own funds.
-In substance, the principles underlying these conditions are: - a) there shall be no contractual or statutory obligation to redeem or buy-back the instrument.
-Even dated instruments (with a maturity of 30 years or more) shall, if necessary and under certain conditions, be extended after the maturity date; - b) In order to be eligible for inclusion in original own funds, a hybrid instrument may only include a moderate economic incentive for the issuer to redeem the instrument; - c) the issuer can only redeem or buy-back hybrid instruments with prior supervisory approval and if the financial and solvency conditions of the institution are not unduly affected. - 50.In order to achieve the objective of a common understanding and convergence of supervisory practices, CEBS considers it is particularly important to provide guidelines on incentives to redeem, the approval process for redemption, and the buy-back of hybrids.
+As an exception, dated instruments with an original maturity of at least 30 years whose redemption might be suspended, and instruments that contain a moderate incentive to redeem, may together be recognized up to 15% of original own funds. - 50.Paragraph 2 of Article 63(a) addresses the main conditions on permanence that a hybrid instrument must fulfil in order to be included in original own funds.
+In substance, the principles underlying these conditions are: - a) There shall be no contractual or statutory obligation to redeem or buy back the instrument.
+Even dated instruments (with a maturity of 30 years or more) shall, if necessary and under certain conditions, be extended after the maturity date. - b) In order to be eligible for inclusion in original own funds, a hybrid instrument may only include a moderate economic incentive for the issuer to redeem the instrument. - c) The issuer can only redeem or buy back hybrid instruments with prior supervisory approval and if the financial and solvency conditions of the institution are not unduly affected. - 51.In order to achieve the objective of a common understanding and convergence of supervisory practices, CEBS considers it is particularly important to provide guidelines on incentives to redeem, the approval process for redemption, and the buy back of hybrids.

-I. Incentives to redeem - Article 63a (2), subparagraph (1), sentence 3
+I. Incentives to redeem - Article 63a (2), subparagraph (1), sentence 3 flexibility.
+Instruments with moderate incentives to redeem are therefore limited to 15% of original own funds (Article 66 (1a)(c) CRD).

-"If the provisions governing undated instruments provide for a moderate incentive for the credit institution to redeem as determined by the competent authorities, such incentive shall not occur before ten years after the date of issue."
+"If the statutory or contractual provisions governing undated instruments provide for a moderate incentive for the credit institution to redeem as determined by the competent authorities, such incentive shall not occur before ten years after the date of issue."